Narrative quilting: Bible Quilt

+Harriet Powers, an African-American farm woman of Clarke County, Georgia, is well-known for her quilts of the 1880s best exemplified by a quilt known as the Bible Quilt.

+Created around 1885–1886, the quilt features 11 panels stitched by both hand and machine in a previously unseen pattern, with a border and intersecting lines framing each scene.
+Every panel depicts a biblical narrative — the first six drawn from the Old Testament, beginning with Adam and Eve in the Garden of Eden and moving through Eve and her son in Paradise, Satan and the seven stars, the death of Abel at Cain's hand, Cain's journey to the land of Nod, and Jacob's dream.
+The final five panels turn to the New Testament, tracing the life of Jesus Christ through his baptism, the Last Supper, the crucifixion, the Holy Family, and Judas Iscariot's betrayal for thirty pieces of silver.

 Rites of passage quilts

 In the 1970s as quilting began to a popular resurgence quilt-making served as public acknowledgement of rites of passage.
 Presentation quilts were meant to celebrate a given event such as an engagement, or a family moving away.
 Album quilts similarly were meant to remember an event.
 Album quilts received their name because the quilting blocks looked like pages combined into a quilt.
 Each block designed by friends and family and sewn together to make one quilt.
 Friendship and gratitude could also be expressed through such album quilts.
 Freedom quilts were a colonial artifact given to young men on their 21st birthday to celebrate coming of age.
 These quilts were designed with bright patriotic colors and were often stored in their hope chest until the day of marriage.
 Tradition also showed women typically were to make 12 quilts prior to engagement and the 13th would be made by friends and family as a sign that the wedding was soon to occur.
 The 13th quilt was called the bride quilt and often had whimsical designs and well wishes from friends.
 Each of these quilts designated for a certain time in a person's life shared a message and held specific memories.